-Present: D Annat, S Bruce, E Broomhead MBE, A Grindey, R Craven, R Sherratt, and the clerk,
+Present: D Annat, S Bruce, E Broomhead MBE, A Grindey, R Sherratt,

 Non-Confidential agenda items

 The members present completed the attendance register.
-Apologies had been received from Mr Craven and District Councillor Chapman who was attending a Derbyshire Dale District Council (DDDC) meeting.
+Apologies had been received in advance of the meeting from Mr R Craven.

 There was no need by any member present to complete an entry in the register.

 18.2.3 Minutes of the previous meeting.

 These had been displayed on the noticeboard, on the parish council’s website and forwarded to members in advance of the meeting.

 Resolved: To accept these as a true record of proceedings and were signed in the meeting by the Chairman, Mr Annat.
 It was noted that the name of the development company now operating at the former cheese factory site is called Sharks Development Hartington not Amos as referred to in the previous minutes.